 WHAT MEDICAL CODERS DO

 While you and your loved ones are getting the medical treatment you need, medical coders and billers are tracking the entire process to then be able to reconcile that with insurance companies and final bills.
 From examinations to the tests to the treatment, medical coders know and track more than 71,000 procedure codes and almost 70,000 diagnosis codes.

-Fortunately, after a dedicated training program and hands-on experience in the field, understanding and applying all of these codes gets easier to the point where it becomes second nature.
+Fortunately, after completing a Medical Billing and Coding Program and hands-on experience in the field, understanding and applying all of these codes gets easier to the point where it becomes second nature.
 Especially when you start to see the top 10 most common ailments and ICD-10 codes associated with them, such as lower back pain (M54.5), headache (R51), and chest pain when breathing (R07.1).

 WHAT MEDICAL BILLERS DO

 Working in tandem with the Medical Coder, the Medical Biller then takes those ICD-10 codes associated with the patient and uses them to create the medical bill.
 Billers are also the mediators with the insurance companies- a biller is the one who creates a claim for the insurance company, sends it to them for review, and then when the insurance company returns the bill the Medical Biller evaluates how much the patient owes out of pocket and provides the patient with their final bill.
 The biller takes all of payment processing hassle out of the patient’s hands so that he or she can concentrate on getting better.